cloudscale365-inc/msp/README.md

 Stuck or hit a snag?
 No worries!

-* First, consult the comprehensive guideline documents in the `docs` folder – they likely have the answers you need.
+* First, consult the comprehensive guideline in the `README.md` file – it likely have the answers you need.
 * If you're still scratching your head, feel free to **open an issue** 📬 on this repository.
 We're here to help!

 ## Contributing 🙏